 Sexual harassment: Means unwelcome conduct of a sexual nature, including unwelcome sexual advances, requests for sexual favors, and other verbal, non-verbal, or physical conduct of a sexual nature.

 Sexual harassment results if one of the following occurs: …

 Hostile environment is a form of sexual harassment.
 Whether a hostile environment exists is determined from both a subjective and an objective perspective.
 The subjective perspective evaluates whether or not the complainant experienced unwelcome sexual conduct.
-The objective perspective evaluates whether or not the unwelcome sexual conduct was, from the perspective of a reasonable person in the alleged complainant’s position, sufficiently severe, persistent or pervasive that it unreasonably interferes with, limits or deprives an individual from participating in or benefiting from the University’s education or employment programs and/or activities.
-Mere offensive nonsexual conduct is not enough to create a “hostile environment” as defined in this policy.
+The objective perspective evaluates whether or not the unwelcome sexual conduct was, from the perspective of a reasonable person in the alleged complainant’s position, sufficiently severe, persistent, or pervasive that it unreasonably interferes with, limits, or deprives an individual from participating in or benefiting from the university’s education or employment programs and/or activities.
+Mere offensive nonsexual conduct is not enough to create a hostile environment.
 Although repeated incidents increase the likelihood that harassment has created a hostile environment, a single or isolated incident of sexual assault may be sufficient.